33 Gym Terms You Need To Know For Your First Workout

 #4: Bulking

-Bulking is mainly used in bodybuilding circles to describe trying to focus your diet toward gaining muscle mass.
+Bulking is primarily used in bodybuilding circles to describe the process of focusing one’s diet on gaining muscle mass.

 The “bulking” phase doesn’t entail following a specific diet but rather any sort of caloric surplus diet that can help you gain weight (mainly muscle).